kubeflow/community/how-to/community_meetings.md

   - Click `Allow external access` (this might take a few seconds to activate)
   - Click `COPY` to get the link
   - Click `DONE`

+  Remove the file from Zoom after it has been uploaded to the team drive.

 * Ask the Zoom owner to add the link if they haven't done already.